ddbrao11/rna-structure-prediction/README.md

 with implications for drug discovery and biological engineering.
 This repository explores transformer-based approaches for learning sequence-to-structure representations using publicly available benchmark datasets.

+## Research Questions

+- Can transformer architectures capture long-range dependencies required for structural prediction?
+- How does sequence-only modeling compare to structure-aware approaches?